 - Add the dark chocolate pastry cream and whipped cream into the bowl of the electric mixer.
 Add 1 tablespoon tahini and beat the pastry cream, whipped cream, and tahini at medium speed for about 1 minute, until everything is incorporated and the pastry cream is smooth.

 MAKE THE PASTRY SHELL:

-- Add the egg yolks,1 tbsp whipping cream, and vanilla to a small bowl and whisk to combine.
+- Add the egg yolks, 1 tablespoon whipping cream, and vanilla to a small bowl and whisk to combine.

 - Add the flour, cinnamon, nutmeg, allspice, cloves, salt, and powdered sugar to the bowl of a food processor.
 Pulse a couple of times to combine.
 Add the pieces of butter to the flour mixture and pulse until the mixture resembles coarse cornmeal - about 10 pulses.

-- Turn the dough out onto a large sheet of plastic wrap and knead 2 or 3 times to bring the dough completely together.
-Flatten the dough into a 6-inch disk, wrap tightly in the plastic wrap and refrigerate for at least 1 hour and up to 24 hours.
+- Turn the dough out onto a large sheet of plastic wrap and knead 2 or 3 times to bring it completely together.
+Flatten the dough into a 6-inch disk, wrap tightly in the plastic wrap and refrigerate for at least 1 hour and up to 3 days.

 - After chilling, unwrap the dough and lay it on a lightly floured work surface.
 (If the dough has been in the refrigerator for longer than 1 hour, you might need to let it sit at room temperature, covered, for 10 minutes or so to allow it to soften up a bit.)
 If using a 9-inch round pan, roll the dough into an 11-inch circle.
 If using a rectangle pan, roll the dough into a rectangle that's at least 20-inches long and 10 or 11-inches wide.
 Use flour to keep the dough from sticking to your work surface or rolling pin as you roll it out.
 It can also be helpful to have a large spatula handy, to slide under the dough from time to time to keep it from sticking to your work surface.